Supporting a Full Complement of

 , Symphonic and Concert Band, two Jazz Ensembles, Percussion Ensemble, Pep Band, the TSU

 Aristocrat of Bands

-marching band, the TSU ShowStoppers Show Choir, and a host of small vocal and mixed- and like-instrument ensembles.
+marching band, and a host of small vocal and mixed- and like-instrument ensembles.
 The Opera Workshop mounts at least one opera, including sets, costumes, and orchestra, each year.
 The Commercial Music Ensemble compliments these traditional groups by providing instruction and performance in contemporary, popular music styles.

 Watch video of TSU student and faculty ensembles and guest performances on our

 Note to Music Appreciation and Music History students: